AdUser/f2b/docs/install.md

     sudo make install

 NOTE: This is old good "slackware-way" of installing programs.
-You may want use [checkinstall](http://checkinstall.izto.org) or something like this.
+You may want to use [checkinstall](http://checkinstall.izto.org) or something like this.

 Actual list of configurable options for first line can be found at top of `CMakeLists.txt`.
 It looks like this: